 There was inconclusive data on Chase Ink Plus.
 Well, over the last few months consensus has emerged that business cards are not affected.
 An update: Doctor of Credit reports that in a near future the same rule will go into affect for business cards as well.

 4) Co-branded cards are also not affected…for now.

-An update: this rule now applies to some Chase co-branded cards.
+An update: this rule now applies to all Chase co-branded cards.
 Reports say that those include United, Southwest and Marriott cards.
 IHG, British Airways, Hyatt and Fairmont cards are not affected for now.